idega/xperious/README.md

 		</VirtualHost>

 	Make sure that `NameVirtualHost` directive is present in your `httpd.conf` because otherwise name-based virtual hosts might not be working.

+#### API portal
+Copy paste the partner configuration and map it on something like `api.localhost.com`.
+Do not forget to add another `mod_jk` worker group.

 #### Thumbor
 1. Add `VirtualHost` configuration to `httpd.conf`: